mihaiug/ead/jsp-lifecycle/README.md

 JSP Life Cycle
 ==================
-The __life cycle__ of a JSP page is controlled by the container in which the servlet has been deployed.
+The __life cycle__ of a JSP page is controlled by the container in which the web application has been deployed.
 When a request is mapped to a JSP file, the container performs the following steps:

 1. When first time a JSP file is requested then the Servlet Container:
 	* translate the JSP page to a Servlet
 	* compile the Servlet source
 	* load classes, create a Servlet instance
 	* invoke the `jspInit()` method
 2. Process the request processing via `_jspService()` method
 3. When web container shuts down or web application is unloaded the `jspDestroy()` method is called